30 Best and Worst Foods for Healthy Hair

 Zinc is an important mineral for overall health.
 When you don’t have enough, you can experience hair loss…even your eyelashes!
 You can also find rich stores of zinc in beef, crab, and lobster.

 As mentioned, iron deficiency can lead to hair loss, most notably in women.
 Iron is plentiful in our ol’ friend spinach (and other dark leafy greens), soybeans, lentils, fortified grains, and pasta.
 Liver may sound much less appetizing, but if you like pâté, your hair will benefit.
 Organ meats like liver have iron in abundance.

 Notice how your muscles don’t grow (and sometimes even shrink) when you’re not getting enough protein?
 The same thing might happen to your hair.
 Without sufficient dietary protein, hair essentially goes on strike.
 Less new hair will replace what’s falling out (about 50-100 hairs a day), and you’ll experience an overall loss of hair.
-To get protein from meat, pick lean options like chicken, fish, grass-fed beef or lean pork loin.
+To get protein from meat, pick lean foods for hair growth like chicken, fish, grass-fed beef, or pork loin.

 Vitamin E is a powerful antioxidant that can actually absorb damaging UV light and protect skin cells.
 It also repairs sun damage on the scalp, which can cause hair to thin.
 In one study, “Tocotrienols, or different types of vitamin E supplements, were studied for eight months in patients with hair loss,” says Debé.
 Thirty-eight people received the supplement, and some received a placebo.
 The supplemented group had a 34 percent improvement in hair growth.”
 Debé notes that although the amount of tocotrienols used in this study is difficult to get from diet alone, barley is a very good source.